 On Linux, VirtualBox makes use of a custom version of Mozilla XPCOM (cross platform component object model) for inter- and intra-process communication (IPC).
 The process VBoxSVC serves as a communication hub between different VirtualBox processes and maintains the global configuration, i.e. the XML database.
 When starting a VirtualBox component, the processes VBoxSVC and VirtualBoxXPCOMIPCD are started automatically.
 They are only accessible from the user account they are running under.
-VBoxSVC owns the VirtualBox configuration database which normally resides in ~/.VirtualBox.
+VBoxSVC owns the VirtualBox configuration database which normally resides in ~/.config/VirtualBox, or the appropriate configuration directory for your operating system.
 While it is running, the configuration files are locked.
 Communication between the various VirtualBox components and VBoxSVC is performed through a local domain socket residing in /tmp/.vbox-<username>-ipc.
 In case there are communication problems (i.e. a VirtualBox application cannot communicate with VBoxSVC), terminate the daemons and remove the local domain socket directory.